 The Shanghai composite has dropped in the last few months.
-It remains 21% lower than its pre-war level.
-The Nasdaq strongly fell over the last two weeks after disappointing quarterly results for tech giants.
+It remains 23% lower than its pre-war level.
+Other indices dropped in August after fear of a US recession.
+But there are back to their July levels.

 Nasdaq Composite, S&P 500, Shanghai Composite and Eurostoxx 50 indices - Jan.
 2022 = 100